ZVY/FaceDetect/README.md

 # FaceDetect
 The program recursively traverses the specified directory on the disk looking for files with photos, detects on their faces, eyes and mouth.
-Person found transformerait and saves to disk in format .jpg, also save the file with the coordinates of found faces in the format .json.
+Faces found transformerait and saves to disk in format .jpg, also save the file with the coordinates of found faces in the format .json.
 The program implemented a pool of threads each thread which handles your photo.